Enfield Chase: The Chase after the enclosure and division of 1777

 The opening of Enfield station on the Great Northern line in 1871 (renamed Enfield Chase station in 1924 to avoid confusion with Enfield Town station) resulted in the first period of sustained housebuilding on former Chase lands.
-This began with 'artisan's cottages' built along Chase side in the 1880s and accelerated after the opening of new stations at Gordon Hill and Crews Hill in 1910.
+This began with 'artisan's cottages' built along Chase Side in the 1880s and accelerated after the opening of new stations at Gordon Hill and Crews Hill in 1910.

+In the mid 20th century, areas at Southgate, Oakwood and Hadley Wood were developed.
 The grounds of South Lodge were acquired by developers Laing, who built a new housing estate in the period 1935-1939.
-Boxers Lake and Lakeside, once part of South Lodge, are the only remaining open spaces.
+Boxer's Lake and Lakeside, once part of South Lodge, are the only remaining open spaces.